 If this interests you, please consider joining our unique, interactive, distance learning foundation course, Cultivating the World Soul, which begins October 21, 2019.

 The term ‘hedge school’ has its roots in Ireland; it dates back to the seventeenth century and attempts to force Irish children to attend schools designed to train them in English language and customs, and the ‘true religion’.
 Rather than submit to such indoctrination, the Irish went back to the hedge, and created their own schools.
 No institutions, just a healthy respect for the old ways.
-Some classes might indeed have taken place outdoors next to or behind a hedgerow, but they were also held in houses and barns.
+In 1655 Oliver Cromwell called them trainings in ‘superstition, idolatory and the evill customs of this Nacion.’
+We’ll go for that.

-The Hedge School was founded by Dr Sharon Blackie, whose work sits at the interface of psychology, mythology and ecology.
-Her highly acclaimed books, articles, online courses and residential retreats are focused on the development of the mythic imagination, and on the relevance of our native myths, fairy tales and folk traditions to the personal, social and environmental problems we face today.
+Dr. Sharon Blackie is an award-winning writer and internationally recognised teacher whose work sits at the interface of psychology, mythology and ecology.
+Her highly acclaimed books, courses, lectures and workshops are focused on the development of the mythic imagination, on the reclaiming of indigenous Western spiritual traditions, and on the relevance of our native myths, fairy tales and folk traditions to the personal, social and environmental problems we face today.